 There are a number of reasons homeowners seek to liquidate some of their home's equity, from bankrolling home improvement projects to paying off higher-interest debt or even funding college tuition.

-There are three main avenues to choose from:
+There are three main home equity options to consider:

 When you're considering tapping into your home's equity, it's important to be aware that not all products are created equal.
 Each option has unique features and considerations.